lucianogiannini/VAST2020/README.md

 Each ribbon shows the percent of people that have 1 co-authorship with another person that is in another group.
 We see that for people with 1 co-authorship each share a low percentage of people in each other group.

-There is also an animation that gives the user to look at each group individually.
+There is also an animation that gives the user the ability to look at each group individually.

 ![alt text](https://i.gyazo.com/ee7dc63cd68f486cfea27649d532f83d.png)